-Financial instruments not measured or recorded at fair value in the accompanying consolidated financial statements consist of accounts receivable, installments receivable and accounts payable.
+Financial instruments not measured or recorded at fair value in the accompanying consolidated financial statements consist of cash, accounts receivable, installments receivable, accounts payable and accrued liabilities.
 The estimated fair value of these financial instruments approximates their carrying value.
+The estimated fair value of the borrowings under the credit agreement approximates its carrying value due to the floating interest rate.

-The following table summarizes financial assets and financial liabilities measured and recorded at fair value on a recurring basis in the accompanying consolidated balance sheets as of June 30, 2015 and 2014, segregated by the level of the valuation inputs within the fair value hierarchy utilized to measure fair value:
+The following table summarizes financial assets and financial liabilities measured and recorded at fair value on a recurring basis in the accompanying consolidated balance sheets as of June 30, 2016 and 2015, segregated by the level of the valuation inputs within the fair value hierarchy utilized to measure fair value:

-Fair Value Measurements at Reporting Date Using,
+Fair Value Measurements at Reporting Da Using,

-Quoted Prices in Active Markets for Significant Other Identical Assets Observable Inputs (Level 1 Inputs) (Level 2 Inputs) (Dollars in Thousands)
+Quoted Prices in Active Markets for Identical Assets (Level 1 Inputs) gnificant Other servable Inputs evel 2 Inputs)

+• (Dollars in Thousands)

+June 30, 2016:

+Cash equivalents \$ 286,200 \$

+Marketable securities 3,006

 June 30, 2015:

-Cash equivalents \$

-Marketable securities - 62,244

-June 30, 2014:

-Cash equivalents \$
+Cash equivalents \$ 130,232 \$

-Marketable securities - 98,889
+Marketable securities 62.244

-At June 30, 2015 and 2014, we did not have any assets or liabilities measured at fair value on a recurring basis using significant unobservable inputs ("Level 3 Inputs").
+At June 30, 2016 and 2015, we did not have any assets or liabilities measured at fair value on a recurring basis using significant unobservable inputs ("Level 3 Inputs").